layerai-archive/examples/text-classification/readme.md

 ``` !pip install layer-sdk -q ```

-Then, you can fetch the finetuned model and the tokenizer from Layer and start generating text
+Then, you can fetch the finetuned model and the tokenizer from Layer and start classifying text

 ```
 bert = layer.get_model('bert').get_train()